How to Tell if Your Diamond Is Real or Fake With 5 Home Tests

 This one's easy: Get a glass and fill it with water (it doesn't matter what type of water you use).
 Drop the diamond into the glass of water.
 Due to the high density of diamond, when dropped into water a real diamond will sink.
 If the diamond floats to the top or middle of the glass, it's fake.
 It's simple physics.

-To determine if your diamond is real, hold a magnifying glass up and look at a diamond through the glass.
+To determine if your diamond is real, hold a magnifying glass up and look at the diamond through the glass.
 Look for imperfections within the stone.
-If you're unable to find any, then the diamond is most likely fake.
-Real diamonds have imperfections referred to as inclusions.
+If you're unable to find any, then the diamond is most likely fake. the majority of real diamonds have imperfections referred to as inclusions.
+There are flawless diamonds out there, but they're either lab created or pretty pricey.

 You'll need a black light for this one, obviously.
 Once you have it, turn off the lights and hold the diamond in front of the black light.
 Most diamonds will reveal blue florescence under a black light; therefore, you'll see a medium to strong color of blue, which means the diamond is real.
 If you don't see the blue color and instead see a slight green, yellow or gray fluorescence then this usually indicates the gem is not a real diamond.
 But remember: This is not a conclusive test and not all real diamonds will reveal a blue fluorescence.